benhowell/benhowell.github.com/_drafts/multithreaded-javascript-using-nashorn.md

 <div class="intro">
 <div class="intro-txt">
 <p>
-Javascript has no native threading of it's own, but it is possible to craft performant multithreaded code using Java threads inside javascript, in fact this has been possible since Java 6 with the initial release of the javax.scripting.ScriptEngine for the Rhino engine.
+Javascript has no native threading of it's own, but it is possible to craft performant multithreaded code using Java threads inside javascript, in fact this has been possible since Java 6 with the initial release of the javax.scripting.ScriptEngine supporting the Rhino Javascript engine.
 </p>
 <p>
 In this article, we'll build a full multithreaded example application for the <span markdown="span">[Nashorn Javascript engine][1]</span> bundled with Java 8.
 The techniques we establish here can be readily applied in UI applications with JavaFX, as presented in my article: <span markdown="span">[Scripted user interfaces with Nashorn and JavaFX]({% post_url 2014-05-28-scripted-user-interfaces-with-nashorn-and-javafx %})</span> as well as myriad other scenarios, such as shell scripts, similar in style to that of Python or Ruby in place of Bash.